 “[Studying abroad] was the most unforgettable experience I have ever had,” Siyu says.
 “Spending time to explore the world and myself is the best way to stay inspired.
 Although we are all from different countries with different cultural backgrounds, we are still keeping in touch.”

-Back on campus in Columbia, South Carolina, Siyu credits CAP and his career advisors with helping him land internships at top advertising agencies like BBDO and DDB China, and ultimately, his first job at Baidu, a leading internet search and AI company in China.
+Back on campus in Columbia, South Carolina, Siyu credits the Career Accelerator and his career advisors with helping him land internships at top advertising agencies like BBDO and DDB China, and ultimately, his first job at Baidu, a leading internet search and AI company in China.

-“The CAP program is one of the most important reasons why I could get the offer from Baidu,” says Siyu.
+“The [Career Accelerator] program is one of the most important reasons why I could get the offer from Baidu,” says Siyu.
 “I had not even thought about interview speaking, team cooperation, and other professional skills in terms of workplace relevance.”

 Siyu also took full advantage of workshops on company research, cover letters, and resume writing.